I hope each of you had a wonderful Thanksgiving, surrounded by those you love.

 While the majority of economic indicators portend to rough times ahead in 2023, the markets appear to be entering a near-term “Fed pause” rally, which may have room to run over the coming weeks and months.

 Whether this rally is sustainable or not is somewhat irrelevant to Vailshire’s long-term trading system, which will allow us to quickly pivot bullish or bearish, as price momentum indicates.
-Either way, we will be positioned to profit across our portfolios once the market decides on a convincing direction.

 I am honored to have you on board with me at Vailshire and am working hard to preserve and grow our capital in market-beating ways over the years and decades.